Manipulate Dates

 Description

-You can get a new date by setting only time units using .atTime(hour:minute:second) function.
 Note: time components are altered according to the calendar specified by the region of the DateInRegion or by .defaultRegion set in Date.

 Exception

-Function raise an .FailedToCalculate exception if date cannot be set at given time.
+Function raise an.FailedToCalculate exception if date cannot be set at given time.

 Declaration